waldronlab/ncbitaxon/README.md

 This data is used by the BugSigDBStats::getNcbiTaxonomyObo function and this function was used for the BugSigDB paper [Figure 2](https://github.com/waldronlab/BugSigDBPaper/blob/3b4c917ebeafe2b02a0fa689cfea5ca03a534b6c/vignettes/Figure2.Rmd#L88-L92).

-The onto.R file contains the code used to generate the data.
+The onto.R file contains the code used to generate the data (R object).

 ## Information about the original source